 Watch this video to see how the Litchi app FOLLOW actually works and how effective it is.

 It does attempt to mimic the Follow Me function, but it’s not exactly one.
-If you make a mistake or lose track of the drone, it will stop following and instead will make the circular motion it was intended to make.
-It is therefore very patience-intensive and requires a lot of trial-and-error.
+If you make a mistake or lose track of the drone, it will stop following and make the circular motion it intended to make.

-If you are still not convinced and want to have the follow me feature for your adventures, you can consider buying the Mavic Air 2.
+If you are still unconvinced and want to have the follow me feature for your adventures, you can consider buying the Mavic Air 2.

 DJI Mini 2 Follow Me mode – FAQs